 Interest is charged as a percentage rate on your outstanding balance, so the higher the rate, the more you will pay.

-You can work out how much your mortgage repayments will be by entering how much you need to borrow, the interest rate and the term into a calculator.
+You can work out how much your mortgage repayments will be by entering the property price into the calculator above our mortgage comparisons.
 It will then show you how much it will cost each month and overall so you can easily compare how much each deal costs.

 You could also have to pay the following fees on your mortgage after you have taken it out: